 “You’d have to make sure each boat weighs the same,” Pa said.
 “Otherwise it wouldn’t be fair, would it?”
 He looked pointedly at me.

 “Of course.
 Skill alone will determine who wins.”
 There wasn’t much skill in rowing a boat on a flat, shallow lake; muscle yes, but not skill.
-Now sailing, that would have been a real test.
+Now sailing–maneuvering a boat against the wind–that would have been a real test.

 I wound up building two identical boats because the old one was rotten through.
 Although the extra work set me back on other chores, I was proud of the final effort.
 Predictably, Hoss picked blue paint; Joe selected green.
 I used the same amount on each.
 We took the boats to the freight yard in Carson City and had them each weighed.
 When the scale registered nearly two pounds more for Hoss’s boat than Joe’s, he protested.